lorensen/VTKExamples/src/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-38</b>.
 The picking hierarchy in VTK.
 All subclasses of &#118;tkAbstractPropPicker return the picked instance of &#118;tkProp.
 The information is returned as a &#118;tkAssemblyPath.
 The assembly path is necessary because some props may exist in an assembly hierarchy.
 The classes &#118;tkWorldPointPicker and &#118;tkPropPicker are hardware accelerated picking classes.
 All others use software ray casting.</figcaption>
 </figure>

 The advantage of this structure is that memory can be allocated and deleted quickly.
 In addition, insertion into the octree is exactly the same as with vtkLocator, and is simpler than conventional octrees.
 The parent octants provide quick culling capability, since their status (empty or nonempty) allows us to stop certain types of search operations.
-On the downside, because the octree is uniformly subdivided, this structure is wasteful of memory resources if the data is nonuniformly distributed.
+On the downside, because the octree is uniformly subdivided, this structure is wasteful of memory resources if the data is non-uniformly distributed.

 Our experience with the search structures described here is that they work well for many types of visualization data.
 However, if your data is non-uniform, you may want to implement your own special search classes.